 - In a large bowl, mix hash browns, Cream of Chicken Soup, sour cream, butter, onion, salt and pepper together with 2 cups of the cheddar until well combined.
 Put into a well greased casserole dish.
 Top with remaining cheddar.
 Option: Mix in diced jalapeños.

-- In a separate bowl, mix together corn flakes with melted butter, crushing with your fingers.
-Put on top of casserole.
+- In a separate bowl, crush corn flakes, then mix together with remaining melted butter.
+Spread on top of casserole.
 Option: Top with sliced jalapeños.

 - Bake for 50 minutes at 350 degrees or until cheese is bubbling around the edges and topping is golden brown.

 Tell me about your favorite potato side dish in the comments!